uc-cdis/gen3.org/content/resources/operator/_index.md

 **c) Edit the user.yaml**

-The user.yaml [example](https://github.com/uc-cdis/commons-users/blob/master/users/covid19/user.yaml) will require changes to three sections to make these files with new authz fields accessible:
+The user.yaml will require changes to three sections to make these files with new authz fields accessible:

-1. Policies; [example](https://github.com/uc-cdis/commons-users/blob/master/users/covid19/user.yaml#L196-L201).
+1. Policies.
 This notes the resource path and the permissions (role_id) you will give to the id.
 ```
 - id: 'controlled-TEST_DEMO_downloader'
 role_ids: